Dementia Awareness Formative Research

-My thesis project, conducted in two phases, investigates the effectiveness of allowing older adults to self-tailor, or personalize, a website's information architecture (IA) structure.
-The content used on the website are dementia awareness videos created for a separate research project in collaboration with Cyber-Seniors.
+My thesis project, conducted in two phases, investigated the effectiveness of allowing older adults to self-tailor or personalize a website's information architecture (IA) structure.
+The content used on the website is dementia awareness videos from Cyber-Seniors, who supported this project.
 View the entire thesis here.

 Tools